 Orrick’s win is also notable because materiality is typically considered a question for the jury, or, at the very least, a question to be decided after discovery is complete.
 Here, Chesapeake not only moved for summary judgment before discovery even began (and thus potentially risked foregoing a later motion for summary judgment after the close of discovery), but did so on the basis of materiality, an aggressive move that yielded an excellent result for the client.

-The Chesapeake team included securities litigation and regulatory enforcement partners Robert Varian and Kenneth Herzinger and securities litigation and regulatory enforcement associates Todd Scott, Christin Hill, Lily Becker, Alex Talarides and Josh Deitz, and former partner Kenneth Herzinger.
+The Chesapeake team included securities litigation and regulatory enforcement associates Todd Scott, Christin Hill, Lily Becker, Alex Talarides and Josh Deitz, and former partner Kenneth Herzinger.